Download This Bill in Microsoft Word format

 (C) The prohibition on disturbing or altering a monument or memorial contained in this section includes affixing to or placing on or near a monument or memorial, or the public property upon which the monument or memorial is located, plaques, markers, anything that facilitates the transmission of messages through digital or electronic means, or other messages or message delivery devices or platforms that are related to the monument or memorial but are not original to the monument or memorial.

-(F)(1) An affinity organization or monument preservation organization shall have a right to bring a civil action, to prevent or redress a violation of this section, including injunctive relief, declaratory relief, and the recovery of damages, for the cost of restoration and repair of any damaged or destroyed monument or memorial, including attorney's fees and court costs.
+(F)(1) An affinity organization or monument preservation organization may bring a civil action to prevent or redress a violation of this section, including an action for injunctive or declaratory relief.
+If a monument or memorial has been damaged or destroyed, the affinity organization or monument preservation organization may bring an action for the recovery of damages; however, such damages are limited to only the reasonable amount necessary to restore, repair, or replace any damaged or destroyed monument or memorial.
+A prevailing plaintiff under any cause of action may recover reasonable attorney's fees and court costs.

 (2) An alleged violation of this section: